Hello, my fellow photographer!

 After that, we'll rendezvous at the first look or ceremony location.
 You're generally free to just do your thing as a creative professional.
 I just ask that you don't shoot over my shoulder (getting the same shot as me) or directly across from me (getting in each others photos).

 Please do not tag or send friend/follow requests to my clients on social media.
 If they friend/follow you however, you're welcome to accept/follow back it if you wish.
+And if the venue or another vendor requests any of your images for use on their site/social media, please give them my contact information and I will work with them directly.

 I'm looking forward to working with you!